© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa remains 290m south east of Springfield Farm is a scheduled monument protected by Historic England under reference 1021453.
 View the official record →

-The Roman villa remains located 290 metres south-east of Springfield Farm is a scheduled ancient monument in Gloucestershire representing a rural domestic settlement from the Roman period in Britain.
+The Roman villa remains located 290 metres south east of Springfield Farm in Gloucestershire is a substantial rural settlement of Romano-British date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021453.

 Roman villa remains 290m south east of Springfield Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021453.